Topics: Programs and Degrees | Accreditation | Career Planning

 There is definitely a degree of risk involved in entering a program that is not yet accredited.
 When a program fails to obtain accreditation before the first class of student graduates, the program is no longer viable and closes.
 In order to be eligible to sit for the NBCOT certification examination, one must graduate from an ACOTE-accredited program.
 This is why it is essential for new programs to obtain accreditation before the first class of students graduates.

-15. What happens to the students who are in a program with Developing Program Status if it is not accredited?
+16. What happens to the students who are in a developing program if it is not accredited?

 The students will have earned the course/credit hours taken but are not eligible for the certification examination.
 To be eligible for the certification examination, those students would need to transfer to a program that is accredited and complete that program's requirements for graduation.
 Credits from the unaccredited program may or may not be accepted by another program.

 The numbers are low, but occasionally there is a program that is not successful in obtaining accreditation.
-That is why the procedure requires that new programs obtain Developing Program Status from ACOTE prior to the admission of the first class of students.
+That is why the procedure requires that new programs obtain Candidacy Status from ACOTE prior to the admission of the first class of students.

 As previously stated, there is definitely a degree of risk involved in entering a program that is not yet accredited because students must graduate from an ACOTE-accredited program to be eligible to sit for the NBCOT certification examination.
 However, all new programs must follow a 3-step initial accreditation process which allows ACOTE to monitor progress toward compliance with the ACOTE accreditation Standards.
 Students considering enrolling in a new program are encouraged to contact the program to obtain information on the progress made toward compliance with the Standards.